An origin story in the Comstock Chronicles

 “Anyone can become a thief.
 Only a few are good enough to steal and not get caught.”

 “And if I refuse to join the gang?”
 Azroth said.
-He searched for anyway out of this.
 He didn’t escape the life of a murderer only to trade it for a thief.
 Both paths led down a dark road he didn’t want to take.”

 “Then, I’m afraid this will be the end for you.
 No one enters the Haggis and gets out.
 You’re one of us whether you like it or not.”
 Ariel spat into her palm and held it out.
 “What do you say?”

-Azroth gave her a hard stare before spitting into his own palm and taking her hand.
+After giving her a hard stare, he spit into his own palm and took her hand.
 “I’m in.”

 “Welcome to the gang, Fire Drake,” Ariel said, shaking his hand then letting go and wiping her palm on her trousers.

 “Fen is your marketplace name.
 When you’re on the side streets and the Haggis, it’s gonna be Fire Drake, or Drake at the least.
 Word of this is going to get out, and it’s best to have a name you can distance yourself with.
 Come on, let’s get back to Gabe.
 He’ll be wondering where we’ve gone.”

 Azroth followed Ariel back toward the marketplace, alert for Barley or another soldier possibly lurking in the shadows.
 Gabe strode toward them from behind a pole holding up a balcony, and Azroth made a new promise to himself.

 I will get out of here if it is the last thing I do.